thaddavis/kalygo/READMEs/TIPS/README.plan_of_attack.md

 # Plan of attack

-- Send 1/2 escrow
-- Buyer/Seller Arbitration
+Flesh out the seller actions then take learnings and apply it to the PyTeal code and then should be approaching the finish line

-Adding Time Restrictions
+- Adding Time Restrictions
-s
 - A few more e2e pytests?

 Wrap up
 Post to LinkedIn
 Sleep?
 Build up from the basics....